Sierra Leone country profile

 Sierra Leone has experienced substantial economic growth in recent years, although the ruinous effects of the civil war continue to be felt.

 The country is also rich in diamonds and other minerals.
 The trade in illicit gems, known as "blood diamonds" for their role in funding conflicts, perpetuated the civil war.
-The government has attempted to crack down on cross-border diamond trafficking and to persuade foreign investors that blood diamonds are a thing of the past.
+The government has sought to crack down on the trade.

 President Ernest Bai Koroma